adamarthurryan/vagrant-node/README.md

 learning-nodejs-passport
 ========================

-A MEAN (Mongo, Express, Angular and Node) stack user authentication app with Passport.js
+A MEAN (Mongo, Express, Angular and Node) stack development box for Vagrant.